writings

 But we artists have, in large part, brought this upon ourselves.
 There is a saying that you teach others how to treat you.
 If you show others that you respect yourself, you will be respected — or you maximize your chances of such.
 If you stand silently by while you are abused, you will be abused — and you will be so until you protest.
 For many years now, essentially all of us have taught our audience and the world at large that we do not respect ourselves.
 We have taught the world, in our silent acceptance of abuse, that we desire absolutely no say in how we are treated — that we don't exist.

 Only one artist of global recognition declared his existence in a meaningful way at the onset of the crisis.
 Only one artist declared — publicly and directly to his audience — that those stealing his music are wrong, that their behaviour does not qualify them as fans, and they do not have his respect.
 His name is Lars Ulrich, a songwriter and drummer for the band Metallica.
-Rather than support Lars and tell their audience the same however, his fellow artists remained silent.
+Rather than support Lars and tell their audience the same however, his fellow artists of the time remained silent.
 Without support, Lars was singled out as a greedy extremist, his albums were burned in protest, and his voice — a voice in defence of basic morality — was quickly lost in the noise of the average person's self deception; in their virtually unchallenged belief that taking an artist's work and offering nothing in return is just.

 This was a pivotal point.
 The world's music audience, and the audience of all the arts, were waiting to hear what the artist — the only party they truly cared about — had to say on the matter.
 “How do they feel about us stealing their creations?
 Do they still respect us?”.
 Their audience waited.
 But the artists of the time said nothing.
 And as the years passed in silence, the monetary value of the artist's work fell and fell until it matched the volume of their voice and was too valued at nothing.
 It now didn't matter how many years they spent training, or how many dollars they and their partners invested in their art.
 It didn't matter that they needed money simply to live.
 When finally presented with the option to pay ninety-nine cents for a song that would last forever — less than the price of a cup of coffee that lasts fifteen minutes — the majority of those who proudly proclaimed themselves "fans" and "lovers of art", said "No".